kalthommusa/Gel-Electrophoresis-Image-Classification/README.md

 * By systematically varying the model parameters, the project aims to identify the best performing combinations for classifying gel images.

-## Breakdown of the 24 models based on configurations perspective:
+## Breakdown of the 24 models from the configurations perspective:

 1- Hardware Type: